UroLift® System for BPH, or enlarged prostate

 - Urge incontinence.

 Generally, these post-op symptoms should resolve within two to four weeks after the procedure.
+You may need a foley catheter after the procedure until swelling subsides.

 How soon will I feel better after treatment?